Father’s Day

 “Pull up a chair.
 Take a taste.
 Come join us.
 Life is so endlessly delicious.” ~ Ruth Reichl

-Time: Feb 11, 2024 10:30 AM Mountain Time (US and Canada)
+Time: Mar 2, 2025 10:30 AM Mountain Time (US and Canada)

 Join Zoom Meeting

-Passcode: 522583
+Passcode: 935296

-Love’s the Thing, Colleen and Mark
+Remember, it’s always darkest before the dawn, Colleen and Mark

 Quotes to ponder